PUPPY KINDERGARTEN: Basic manners for puppies and their people

 Welcome to parenthood!
 You and your puppy are about to experience a major life change together.
 The more patient and flexible you are, the more easily you and Rascal will adjust to each other.
 But the most important part of teaching Rascal good manners is to try and look at the world from a puppy’s point of view.

-Puppies can’t learn overnight the difference between appropriate behavior and that which is naughty or dangerous.
+Puppies can’t learn overnight the difference between appropriate behavior and that which is dangerous, or just not to our liking.
 But they can begin to learn, just as young children absorb information and language before they actually use them.

 Teaching a puppy good manners requires a few simple guidelines: